 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Part 7.
 Conclusions From the analysis of only a handful of British folk horror films, it has been shown that they rely heavily on their music in order to achieve their full cinematic effect.
-Altman states the following when discussing genre theory: “Constantly opposing … Continue reading The Music of Folk Horror – Part 8 (Conclusions).
+Altman states the following when discussing genre theory: “Constantly opposing cultural values to counter-culture values, genre films regularly depend on … Continue reading The Music of Folk Horror – Part 8 (Conclusions).

 Part 1.
 Part 2.
 Part 3.
 Narrative Functionality.
 The music of The Wicker Man, while having few boundaries in terms of the effect of its various functions on its narrative content, is split into several different types.
-For this section, the specific type of music to be looked at is the folk song; a form … Continue reading The Music of Folk Horror – Part 4 (The Wicker Man’s Narrative Functionality).
+For this section, the specific type of music to be looked at is the folk song; a form that makes several appearance in the film with original compositions … Continue reading The Music of Folk Horror – Part 4 (The Wicker Man’s Narrative Functionality).

 Part 1.
 Part 2.
 Tradition Through Folk Aesthetics in the Music of The Wicker Man (1973).
 The first case study film for this essay is Robin Hardy’s 1973 film, The Wicker Man.
-Though it is the latest of the films to be looked at, it has the most complex relationship with its music, formed entirely … Continue reading The Music of Folk Horror – Part 3 (The Wicker Man’s Folk Aesthetics).
+Though it is the latest of the films to be looked at, it has the most complex relationship with its music, formed entirely of its own accord rather than on folk horror practices … Continue reading The Music of Folk Horror – Part 3 (The Wicker Man’s Folk Aesthetics).

 Its geography is stark, rugged and eerily inviting, its characters are sickly happy and lying through their teeth and its narrative is immersive and questioning to the point where its finale is deeply affecting and horrifying.
-It’s a crying shame that viewers of The Wicker Man (1973) will never fully see the film as its … Continue reading The Wicker Man (1973) – Defining Of The Folk Horror.
+It’s a crying shame that viewers of The Wicker Man (1973) will never fully see the film as its director intended.
+Having been slashed to bits by the studio … Continue reading The Wicker Man (1973) – Defining Of The Folk Horror.

 Article originally published in New Empress Magazine.
 Being old and generally more battered, silent horror has the unnerving sense of being a genuine piece of documentation.
-No doubt unaware of it at the time, Benjamin Christensen’s Häxan: Witchcraft Through The Ages (1922) is a film that so embodies this accidental aspect that viewing it perhaps recalls … Continue reading A Brief History of Occult and Folk Horror.
+No doubt unaware of it at the time, Benjamin Christensen’s Häxan: Witchcraft Through The Ages (1922) is a film that so embodies this accidental aspect that viewing it perhaps recalls the feeling of Ash’s discovery of The Book of the … Continue reading A Brief History of Occult and Folk Horror.